 Cryptocurrency companies along the entire range of crypto offerings from blockchain development to crypto exchanges, DeFi and DApps, and ecosystem development.

 Chris regularly practices before every state banking department, all federal banking agencies, FinCEN, and OFAC.

 Accolades and Recognitions

-Chris is the sole lawyer ranked Band 1 in the United States for Fintech Legal: Payments & Lending in the 2018, 2019, 2020 and 2021 Chambers Fintech Guides.
+Sole lawyer ranked Band 1 in the United States for Fintech Legal: Payments & Lending in the 2018-2021 Chambers Fintech Guides.

 Honored by Daily Report as a Distinguished Leader at the 2019 and 2020 Georgia Legal Awards.

-Chris is listed as one of the six Leading Lawyers for Fintech in the United States since the launch of the Fintech category in 2019 by Legal500.
+Listed as one of the six Leading Lawyers for Fintech in the United States since the launch of the Fintech category in 2019 by The Legal 500.

-Chris founded and leads our Global Fintech & Payments Practice, which is one of only two Fintech Groups ranked Band 1 in the U.S. for Fintech Legal by Chambers.
+Founded and leads Paul Hastings' Global Fintech & Payments Practice, which is one of only two Fintech Groups ranked Band 1 in the U.S. for Fintech Legal by Chambers.